Sylvia Plath: College years and depression

-In 1950, Plath attended Smith College, a private women's liberal arts college in Massachusetts.
-She excelled academically.
-While at Smith, she lived in Lawrence House, and a plaque can be found outside her old room.
+In 1950, Plath attended Smith College, a private women's liberal arts college in Massachusetts, where she excelled academically.
+While at Smith, she first lived in Haven House and later in Lawrence House, where a plaque can be found outside her old room.
 She edited The Smith Review.
 After her third year of college, Plath was awarded a coveted position as a guest editor at Mademoiselle magazine, during which she spent a month in New York City.
 The experience was not what she had hoped for, and many of the events that took place during that summer were later used as inspiration for her novel The Bell Jar.

-She was furious at not being at a meeting the editor had arranged with Welsh poet Dylan Thomas—a writer whom she loved, said one of her boyfriends, "more than life itself".
-She hung around the White Horse Tavern and the Chelsea Hotel for two days, hoping to meet Thomas, but he was already on his way home.
-A few weeks later, she slashed her legs to see if she had enough "courage" to kill herself.
-During this time she was not accepted into a Harvard writing seminar with author Frank O’Connor.
-Following electroconvulsive therapy for depression, Plath made her first medically documented suicide attempt on August 24, 1953, by crawling under the front porch and taking her mother's sleeping pills.
+She was furious at not being at a meeting that Mademoiselle editor Cyrilly Abels had arranged with Welsh poet Dylan Thomas, a writer whose work she loved, according to one of her boyfriends, "more than life itself".
+She loitered around the White Horse Tavern and the Chelsea Hotel for two days, hoping to meet Thomas, but he was already on his way home.
+A few weeks later, she slashed her legs "to see if she had enough courage to kill herself."
+During this time, she was not accepted into a Harvard University writing seminar with author Frank O'Connor.
+Following ECT for depression, Plath made her first medically documented suicide attempt on August 24, 1953, by crawling under the front porch and taking her mother's sleeping pills.

 She survived this first suicide attempt, later writing that she "blissfully succumbed to the whirling blackness that I honestly believed was eternal oblivion".
 She spent the next six months in psychiatric care, receiving more electric and insulin shock treatment under the care of Ruth Beuscher.
-Her stay at McLean Hospital and her Smith Scholarship were paid for by Olive Higgins Prouty, who had successfully recovered from a mental breakdown herself.
+Her stay at McLean Hospital and her Smith scholarship were paid for by the author Olive Higgins Prouty, who had also recovered from a mental breakdown.
+According to Plath's biographer Andrew Wilson, Olive Higgins Prouty "would take Dr Tillotson to task for the badly managed ECT, blaming him for Sylvia's suicide attempt".

 Plath seemed to make a good recovery and returned to college.

-In January 1955, she submitted her thesis, The Magic Mirror: A Study of the Double in Two of Dostoyevsky's Novels, and in June graduated from Smith with an A.B., summa cum laude.
-She was a member of the Phi Beta Kappa academic honor society.
+In January 1955, she submitted her thesis The Magic Mirror: A Study of the Double in Two of Dostoyevsky's Novels, and in June graduated from Smith with an A.B., summa cum laude.
+She was a member of the Phi Beta Kappa academic honor society, and had an IQ of around 160.

-She obtained a Fulbright Scholarship to study at Newnham College, one of the two women-only colleges of the University of Cambridge in England, where she continued actively writing poetry and publishing her work in the student newspaper Varsity.
+She obtained a Fulbright Scholarship to study at Newnham College, one of the two women-only colleges of the University of Cambridge in England, where she lived in Whitstead, a detached house situated on the edge of the college grounds.
+Plath continued actively writing poetry and publishing her work in the student newspaper Varsity.
 At Newnham, she studied with Dorothea Krook, whom she held in high regard.
-She spent her first year winter and spring holidays traveling around Europe.
+She spent her first-year winter and spring holidays traveling around Europe.